-Haridas T. Muzumdar, America's Contributions to India's Freedom (New York: World in Brief, 1960), 5-6.
+7 Haridas T. Muzumdar, America's Contributions to India's Freedom (New York: World in Brief, 1960), 5-6.

-Ambedkar looked back on his time at Columbia with great pride, writing in an article for the Columbia alumni magazine, "The best friends I have had in my life were some of my classmates at Columbia and my great professors, John Dewey, James Shotwell, Edwin Seligman and James Harvey Robinson."
-After Ambedkar's death his wife, Savita Ambedkar, told of how her husband, even thirty years after studying with Dewey, would still imitate his old professor's classroom mannerisms.
+8 Ambedkar looked back on his time at Columbia with great pride, writing in an article for the Columbia alumni magazine, "The best friends I have had in my life were some of my classmates at Columbia and my great professors, John Dewey, James Shotwell, Edwin Seligman and James Harvey Robinson."
+After Ambedkar's death, his wife Savita Ambedkar, remembered how her husband, even thirty years after studying with Dewey, would still imitate his old professor's classroom mannerisms.
 Eleanor Zelliot, From Untouchable to Dalit: Essays on the Ambedkar Movement (Delhi: Manohar, 1992), 84.